Banns of marriage

 The organist usually arranges to meet you both in church and give you help, if needed, in choosing hymns and music.

-The flower organiser will gladly suggest colour schemes and special arrangements which can be made for your special day.
+We will gladly suggest colour schemes and special arrangements for your special day.

 More Information: You may find the national wedding website helpful as you plan: yourchurchwedding.org